php-ru/symfony-docs-ru/components/cache.rst

     // retrieve the cache item
     $productsCount = $cache->getItem('stats.products_count');
     if (!$productsCount->isHit()) {
-        // ... item does not exists in the cache
+        // ... item does not exist in the cache
     }
     // retrieve the value stored by the item
     $total = $productsCount->get();